-The bill prohibits health benefit plans from imposing a cost sharing1 requirement, on a per day basis, for services rendered by an occupational therapist or physical therapist licensed under Chapter 4755 of the Revised Code that is greater than the cost-sharing requirement imposed by the plan for an office visit to a primary care physician or primary care osteopath physician licensed pursuant to Chapter 4731 of the Revised Code.
+The bill prohibits health benefit plans from imposing a cost-sharing1 requirement, on a per-day basis, for services rendered by an occupational therapist or physical therapist licensed under Chapter 4755 of the Revised Code that is greater than the cost-sharing requirement imposed by the plan for an office visit to a primary care physician or primary care osteopath physician licensed pursuant to Chapter 4731 of the Revised Code.
 The prohibition applies to health benefit plans on and after the bill's effective date.
-The bill also requires health plan issuers to clearly state on their websites and on all relevant literature that coverage for occupational and physical therapy services is available under the issuer's health benefit plans, as well as all related limitations, conditions, and exclusions.
+The bill also requires health plan issuers to state on their websites and on relevant literature that coverage for occupational and physical therapy services is available, as well as all related limitations, conditions, and exclusions.

-1 The bill defines "cost sharing" as the cost to an individual covered under a health benefit plan according to any coverage limit, copayment, coinsurance, deductible, or other out-of-pocket expense requirements imposed by a health benefit plan.
+1 "Health benefit plan" and "cost sharing" are defined under existing law, under section 3902.50 of the Revised Code (not in the bill).
+"Cost sharing" means the cost to a covered person under a health benefit plan according to any copayment, coinsurance, deductible, or other out-of-pocket expense requirement.

 The bill specifies that a violation of its requirements is considered an unfair and deceptive practice in the business of insurance under sections 3901.19 to 3901.26 of the Revised Code.
-Under existing law, the Superintendent of Insurance is authorized to assess an insurer for half of the Department of Insurance's costs, up to \$100,000, reasonably incurred to conduct investigations of that insurer's committing unfair or deceptive acts in the business of insurance; violations of a cease and desist order issued by the Superintendent may lead to a court order of civil penalties up to \$3,500 for each violation or a total of \$35,000 in any sixmonth period.
+Under existing law, the Superintendent of Insurance is authorized to assess an insurer for half of the Department of Insurance's costs, up to \$100,000, reasonably incurred to conduct investigations of that insurer's committing unfair or deceptive acts in the business of insurance; violations of a cease and desist order issued by the Superintendent may lead to a court order of civil penalties up to \$3,500 for each violation or a total of \$35,000 in any six-month period.